gabrielgasp/GabrielGasp/README.md

   <img align="right" src="https://i.ibb.co/Kx2GSrT/linkedin.png" alt="linkedin icon" width="48px" height="48px">
 </a>
 <p align="left" >
+I am a full-stack developer with an emphasis on back-end and experience working on large projects and multidisciplinary teams.
+My goal as a programmer is to deliver quality and scalable solutions to the challenges presented, providing maximum value to the team.

 Since childhood, I have had an unshakable passion for technology.
-In 2018, I began my professional journey as a freelancer front-end developer, accumulating almost three years of experience in this area.
+In 2018, I began my professional journey as a front-end developer, accumulating almost three years of experience in this area.
 In 2021, driven by colleagues and motivated by a broader vision of growth opportunities, I decided to direct my path towards back-end development.

-Currently, I am a full-stack developer with an emphasis on back-end, working in multidisciplinary teams and challenging projects.
-My goal as a programmer is to deliver exceptional solutions to the challenges that arise, providing maximum value to the team.
-My pillars are the focus on code quality and maintainability, seeking excellence in each project I work on.
 </p>

 ## Languages and Tools